How COVID set back the fight against cancer, and why it’s only getting worse

 This screening gap has been particularly extreme for certain forms of cancer.

-A study published in May found that colorectal cancer screenings fell by 85 percent in the U.S. in the first couple of months of lockdown.
+A study published in May found that colorectal cancer screenings fell by 85% in the U.S. in the first couple of months of lockdown.
 Screenings for gastrointestinal (GI) cancers tend to be more arduous, with services like colonoscopies involving preparation the day before and anesthesia during the procedure.

 Lucio Gordon, one of the authors of the study as well as president and managing physician of Florida Cancer Specialists, told The Hill his clinic saw a “severe” drop in cancer patients coming in for screenings starting in March 2020.

-“The drop was in the magnitude of almost 50 percent, if not more,” said Gordon.
+“The drop was in the magnitude of almost 50%, if not more,” Gordon said.
 “I don’t think we are at the same levels of screening prior to the pandemic.”

 Apart from GI cancers, Gordon estimates screenings for lung cancers were also disproportionately affected as they involve CT scans that can be performed only in an office.